Nonquantum Information Gain from Higher-order Correlation Functions: Application

 In comparison, for a thermal state

 with $\langle\hat n\rangle=\lambda/(1-\lambda)$ and $g^{(k)}=k!$, we easily deduce as condition for applying our conditions

-While there exists a nonzero lower bound for the excitation of the state, it goes to zero for large k, indicating that for we need arbitrarily low-excited thermal state to find $R<1$.
+While there exists a nonzero lower bound for the excitation of the state, it goes to zero for large k, indicating only very low excited thermal states allow an analysis via our criteria.